Abbey Road Studios

 Abbey Road Studios (formerly EMI Recording Studios) is a music recording studio at 3 Abbey Road, St John's Wood, City of Westminster, London.
 It was established in November 1931 by the Gramophone Company, a predecessor of British music company EMI, which owned it until Universal Music Group (UMG) took control of part of it in 2013.
-It is ultimately owned by UMG subsidiary Virgin Records Limited.
+It is ultimately owned by UMG's subsidiary Virgin Records.

 The studio's most notable client was the Beatles, who used the studio – particularly its Studio Two room – as the venue for many of the innovative recording techniques that they adopted throughout the 1960s.
-In 1976, the studio was renamed from EMI to Abbey Road.
+In 1976, the studio was renamed from EMI to Abbey Road after the band's 1969 album.

 In 2009, Abbey Road came under threat of sale to property developers.
 In response, the British Government protected the site, granting it English Heritage Grade II listed status in 2010, thereby preserving the building from any major alterations.

 History

 1920s–1940s

 Originally a nine-bedroom Georgian townhouse built in 1831 on the footpath leading to Kilburn Abbey, the building was later converted to flats where the best-known resident was Maundy Gregory, who was famous (or infamous) for selling political honours.

 In 1929, the Gramophone Company acquired the premises.
 The property benefited from a large garden behind the townhouse, which permitted a much larger building to be constructed to the rear; thus, the Georgian façade belies the true dimension of the building.
 The architectural partnership Wallis, Gilbert and Partners was hired to convert the property into a recording studio, an unusual request at the time.
 Three purpose-built studios were constructed and the existing house was adapted for use as administration offices.
 Pathé filmed the opening of the studios in November 1931 when Edward Elgar conducted the London Symphony Orchestra in recording sessions of his music.
 In 1934, the inventor of stereo sound, Alan Blumlein, recorded Mozart's Jupiter Symphony which was conducted by Thomas Beecham at the studios.

 The neighbouring house is also owned by the studio and used to accommodate musicians.
 During the mid-20th century, the studio was extensively used by British conductor Sir Malcolm Sargent, whose house was located near the studio building.

 The Gramophone Company merged with Columbia Graphophone Company to form Electric and Musical Industries (EMI) in 1931, and the studios later became known as EMI Recording Studios.
 In 1936 cellist Pablo Casals became the first to record Johann Sebastian Bach's Cello Suites No. 1 & 2 at the command of EMI head Fred Gaisberg.
 The recordings went on to spur a revolution among Bach aficionados and cellists alike.
 "Fats" Waller played the Compton organ there.

 Glenn Miller recorded at the Abbey Road studios during World War II, when he was based in the United Kingdom.

-In 1931 an echo chamber was built in the studios, in the early days of artificial reverberation.
+In 1931, an echo chamber was built in the studios, in the early days of artificial reverberation.